Serbia bars migrants unless seeking asylum in Austria or Germany

 "From today ... migrants will not be able to continue their travel (through Serbia) if they have not expressed intention to seek asylum on the territory of Austria or Germany," state news agency Tanjug quoted him as saying.

-In Zagreb, outgoing Interior Minister Ranko Ostojic said neighbouring Croatia would also ask migrants if they intended to seek asylum in Austria or Germany, state news agency Hina quoted him as saying.
+In Zagreb, outgoing Interior Minister Ranko Ostojic said neighboring Croatia would also ask migrants if they intended to seek asylum in Austria or Germany, state news agency Hina quoted him as saying.

 (Reporting and writing by Matt Robinson, additional reporting by Igor Ilic in Zagreb; editing by John Stonestreet)